 Our Top Tips for Easy Healthy Meal Planning

 - Create a list of favourite recipes that everyone can eat .
-If you download the meal planner above, you can do this part on the back page.
+If you use the meal planner above, you can do this part on the back page.
 Aim to list 8-10 recipes from your repertoire that everyone in your house likes to eat and or are easily adjusted to suit different dietary needs.
-(If you need some more recipe ideas keep scrolling down or if you’d like even more help to do this check out our Your Alternative Kitchen ecourse where we take you through this step by step).
+(If you need some more recipe ideas keep scrolling down).

 - Create an inventory of the foods you have on hand.
 This doesn’t need to be a time consuming exercise, I’ve been known to take a photo of our crisper and fruit bowl with my phone because it’s quicker than writing it all out and I can see at a glance what we’ve got on hand and how much.
 But find a method that works for you.